alexellis/arkade/README.md

 | vault                   | Install vault                                                       |
 | waypoint                | Install Waypoint                                                    |

-There are 56 apps that you can install on your cluster.
+There are 52 apps that you can install on your cluster.

-> Note to contributors, run `arkade install --print-table` to generate this list
+> Note to contributors, run `go build && ./arkade install --print-table` to generate this list

 ### Catalog of CLIs